NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 {: artwork-align="center" }

-Once the previously declared packet loss is confirmed to be spurious, CUBIC SHOULD restore the original values of above-mentioned variables as follows if the current *cwnd* is lower than *prior_cwnd*.
+Once the previously declared packet loss is confirmed to be spurious, CUBIC MAY restore the original values of above-mentioned variables as follows if the current *cwnd* is lower than *prior_cwnd*.
 Restoring the original values ensures that CUBIC's performance is similar to what it would be without spurious losses.